supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/Lab-Scenario-Preview/module-2.md

-# Lab Scenario Preview: AZ-400: Version Controlling with Git in Azure Repos
+# Lab Scenario Preview: AZ-400: Work with Azure Repos and GitHub

 ## Lab 02: Version Controlling with Git in Azure Repos